jpratt2/-seleniumCompareFullpageScreenshots/README.md

 minimal options with project default values:
 `Screenshot.compareImage(driver);`

-An acceptance level can be set with "pixelThreshold".
+An acceptance level can be set with a "pixelThreshold" value.
 This provides an acceptable difference in pixels that can still be considered a match.
 For example:
-`compareImage(driver, pixelThreshold)`
+`compareImage(driver, 100)`

 **The file name will be the URL (with forbidden characters replaced by a dash).**